Negnoo8080/ml-projects/01-Taxi-Data-Analysis-Visualization/README.md

-# Project 1: Taxis Trip Data Analysis & Visualization
+# Project 1: Taxi Trip Data Visualization

+## What this project does
+In this exercise, we practiced exploring a dataset using Python.
+We used the built-in `taxis` dataset from the Seaborn library to look at how taxi trips are structured.

-## Overview
+## What I did:
-This project focuses on building a foundational data analysis and comprehensive visualization workflow using the Seaborn `taxis` dataset.
-The primary objective is to inspect raw transportation records, clean the feature space, and design analytical plots to uncover patterns in urban mobility, pricing structures, and passenger habits.

-## Key Features & Implementations
-* **Data Profiling & Inspection:** Utilized **Pandas** and **NumPy** to evaluate data types, check dataset dimensions (`df.info()`), examine structural properties, and perform exploratory profiling.
+* Used Pandas to inspect the dataset properties (`df.info()` and `df.head()`).
-* **Exploratory Data Visualization:** Developed multiple plot types using **Matplotlib** and **Seaborn** to communicate data distributions effectively:
+* Created multiple types of plots using Matplotlib and Seaborn to see patterns in the data:
-  * **Trendlines & Lines of Best Fit:** Modeled correlations between continuous variables like trip distances and fare totals.
+  * Line plots to check trends.
-  * **Discrete Data Analysis:** Designed Bar Graphs to compare categories and discrete groupings.
+  * Bar graphs to look at discrete numbers.
-  * **Continuous Distributions:** Constructed Histograms to analyze frequency distributions of continuous variables.
+  * Histograms to check the frequency of continuous data.
-  * **Variance & Outlier Detection:** Implemented Box Plots to visualize statistical summaries, medians, and data dispersion.
+  * Box plots to see data distribution and check for outliers.

-## Technologies Used
+## Libraries used:
-* **Language:** Python
+* Pandas & NumPy
-* **Libraries:** Pandas, NumPy, Seaborn, Matplotlib
+* Seaborn & Matplotlib
-* **Environment:** Jupyter Notebook